arapulido/katacoda-scenarios/autoscaling-k8s/step6_1.md

   External metrics provider uses DatadogMetric - Check status directly from Kubernetes with: `kubectl get datadogmetric`
 ```

-Similar to the HPA example, we will create a WPA object that will scale our `frontend` deployment based on the p99 latency that the service experiences.

 Now, before creating the HPA object, we are going to create a DatadogMetric object with a more complex query.

 We are going to create a new file called `datadog-metric.yaml` (file creation happens automatically by clicking below on "Copy to Editor"):